openshift/osd-example-operator/README.md

 After the Test Harness has been validated to work as intended locally, this flow can be performed in a CI pipeline to test agaisnt OSD releases as described below.

 ## Locally Running Your Test Harness
-1. `ADDON_TEST_HARNESSES` image:
+1. Create `ADDON_TEST_HARNESSES` image:
    Build and push latest docker image i.e.
     ```bash
     sudo docker build . -t quay.io/<-- your test harness image-->
     sudo docker push quay.io/<--your test harness image-->
     ```
-   Use this test image name as the `ADDON_TEST_HARNESSES` in step 5 below.
+   Use this test image as the `ADDON_TEST_HARNESSES` in step 5 below.
-2. Follow the subsequent steps in the [example above](#locally-running-this-example).
+2. Follow the steps in the [example above](#locally-running-this-example).
 Remember to change `ADDON_TEST_HARNESSES` as well as `ADDON_IDS` to your addon.

 ## Configuring OSDe2e

-1. Write addon test harness by referring to this harness as an example.
+1. Write addon test harness using this harness as an example.
-2. Push the docker image to a quay repo.
+2. Build and push the latest docker image to a quay repo.
-3. Create a prow job using following example
+3. Create a prow job in [osde2e periodic pipeline](https://github.com/openshift/release/blob/master/ci-operator/jobs/openshift/osde2e/openshift-osde2e-main-periodics.yaml) using following example.
+4. Run `make jobs` in release repo base directory.
-4. Open a PR against the [openshift/release](https://github.com/openshift/release) repo.
+5. Commit the changes and make a PR with this job against the [openshift/release](https://github.com/openshift/release) repo.

 ### Example Periodic Prow Job Config
 Defined in release repo: https://github.com/openshift/release/blob/master/ci-operator/jobs/openshift/osde2e/openshift-osde2e-main-periodics.yaml#L158

 Comments denote brief instructions.
+To adapt this to your job, you would redefine the values denoted with comments.
-Do not update keys with no comments.
+Do not update keys with no comments next to them.
 For your job, do not copy from here, use the git version linked above instead. `ci-operator` does not like comments in yamls.
 ```yaml
 - agent: kubernetes
   cluster: build05